anggwar/GDE-ADKFunplus-ext/codelabs.md

 - Generate an **architecture diagram** using Gemini image generation

-This is done by giving the agent **tools**. and the code will be LONG. ready? here it comes!
+This is done by giving the agent **tools**. and the code will be LONG.

+FYI.
+In this iteration, we intentionally switch to **Gemini 3 Pro Preview**.

+Why?
+- The agent must reason across multiple tools
+- It must decide when to act
+- It produces artifacts, not just text

+This is where a stronger reasoning model is justified.

+ready? here it comes!

 ```python